How to grow glutes at home without weights [WORKS 100%]

 Another example is – if you want to grow your glutes, calf raise exercises are not targeting your glutes.
 Just because you are doing your lower body, this exercise is very obvious targeting your calves, but not your glutes.

-To build a perfect butt, we have to target our glutes and lower body from all angles and plains.
+To build a perfect butt, we must target our glutes and lower body from all angles and plains.

-We have to perform fundamental compounds exercises such as squats, deadlifts, and glute bridges.
+We have to perform fundamental compound exercises such as squats, deadlifts, and glute bridges.
 But we also have to perform isolation exercises and one-leg exercises that are focusing more on specific muscles.

 For example, if you are performing squats, the muscle that is mainly targeted is your gluteus maximus and quads.